-Your Texas Benefits Medicaid Card
+Your Texas Benefits (YTB) Medicaid Card

-When you or your child are approved for Medicaid, you will get a Your Texas Benefits Medicaid card.
+When you or your child are approved for Medicaid, you will get a YTB Medicaid card.
 This plastic card will be your everyday Medicaid card.
 You should carry and protect it just like your driver's license or a credit card.
 Your doctor can use the card to find out if you or your child have Medicaid benefits when you go for a visit.

-You will be issued only one card, and you will receive a new card only if your card is lost or stolen.
-If your Medicaid card is lost or stolen, you can get a new one by calling toll-free 1-800-252-8263.
+You will be issued only one card and you will receive a new card only if your card is lost or stolen.
+If you are currently in Foster Care (FC) and your Medicaid card is lost or stolen, you can get a new one by calling your assigned caseworker.
+They can also provide you a temporary form called a Verification Form - form 1027-A. You can use this form until you receive another card.
+If you are currently receiving Adoption Assistance (AA) or Permanency Care Assistance (PCA) and your Medicaid card is lost or stolen, you can get a new one by calling the Texas Adoption Resource Exchange (TARE) line toll-free at 1-800-233-3405.